fedora-cloud/Fedora-Dockerfiles/hadoop/single_container/README.md

 Fedora dockerfile for Hadoop - Single container, multi-service.
 No external volume.

-This was built and tested on a Fedora 20 host running Docker 0.7.6.

 1. To build:

         # docker build -rm -t <username>/hadoop-single . |& tee hadoop_build.log